Title III

 Strengthening Institutions Program (SIP)

-Seattle Central will implement three main activities:
+Seattle Central implemented three main activities:

 - Improve in-class and non-instructional support for students through a coordinated, college-wide professional development program.